iway1/react-ts-form/README.md

 ## Limitations

 - Doesn't support class components
-- `react-ts-form` allows you to pass props to your components and render elements in between your components, which is good for almost all form designs out there.
+- `@ts-react/form` allows you to pass props to your components and render elements in between your components, which is good for almost all form designs out there.
 Some designs may not be easily achievable.
 For example, if you need a container around multiple sections of your form, this library doesn't allow splitting child components into containers at the moment.
 (Though if it's a common-enough use case and you'd like to see it added, open an issue!)